NRLParticipation/NRL-Cookbook/docs/administrators/grant-writing.md

 ---

-## Medium complexity: grant application writer workflow
+## Medium complexity: Grant Application Writer Workflow

 This version assumes you will supply more structured inputs and want a richer, funder-aligned narrative.
 Provide the details listed under `<INPUT>` before running the prompt.